Supernova Classification using the Recurrent Neural Network in the CSST Ultra-Deep Field Survey: Light Curve Generation

 \section{Light Curve Generation}

-We employ \texttt{SNCosmo} \citep{SNCOSMO} as the basic framework, combined with the SALT3 SN~Ia model \citep{SALT3_Kenworthy2021} and CCSN templates \citep{V19}, to simulate the SN light curves, which are used as the training and testing datasets.
-The SN light curves, are first generated according to the SN parameters, CSST instrumental design and CSST-UDF survey strategy.
-Then selection criteria are applied to filter SNe based on the signal to noise ratio (SNR) of the light curve mock data.
+{We employ \texttt{SNCosmo} \citep{SNCOSMO} as the basic framework for generating mock light curves and performing light-curve fitting.
+The training and testing datasets are simulated using the SALT3 model \citep{SALT3_Kenworthy2021} and CCSN templates \citep{V19}.
+The SN light curves are first generated based on the SN parameters, the CSST instrumental design and the CSST-UDF survey strategy.
+Then selection criteria are applied to filter SNe based on the signal-to-noise ratio (SNR) of the light curve mock data.
+For the mock observations, we adopt a fiducial flat $w$CDM cosmological model with $\Omega_{\rm M} = 0.3$, $w = -1$, and $h=0.7$.}

-The SN parameters adopted in this study follow those given in \citet{wang2024}.
-We use the intrinsic SN~Ia rate from \citet{SN_RATE14} and the CCSN rate from \citet{strolger15}.
-The $x_1$ and $c$ parameters are drawn from the distributions provided by \citet{pahtheondataset}, while the $M_0$ distribution follows the result given in \citet{MABS-19.253RIESS}, and the values of $\alpha$ and $\beta$ are taken from \citet{descollaboration2024dark}.
-For CCSNe, the subtype fractions and luminosity functions (LFs) are adopted from \citet{V19} and \citet{J17}.
+{The SN parameters adopted in this study follow \citet{wang2024}.
+The specific simulation parameters, including SN volumetric rates, luminosity functions (LFs), and CCSN subtype fractions, are detailed in Table~\ref{tab:snpar}.
+For SNe~Ia, additional parameters such as stretch ($x_1$) and color ($c$) are required, with distributions adopted from \citet{pahtheondataset}. }

+{Regarding volumetric rates, CCSN subtype fractions and LF, we utilize the intrinsic SN~Ia rate from \citet{SN_RATE14} and the CCSN rate from \citet{strolger15}.
+Within the redshift range of this work, the volumetric rate of CCSNe is approximately five times higher than that of SNe~Ia. \citet{strolger15} applied a control-time approach to CANDELS and CLASH data to derive CCSN rates.
+Similarly, \citet{SN_RATE14} determined the SN~Ia rate by using theoretical delay-time distributions and observational data.
+The CCSN subtype fractions and LFs are adopted from \citet{V19} and \citet{J17}.
+Specifically, \citet{V19} provides a data-driven library of 67 spectrophotometric time-series templates covering major CCSN subtypes.
+For SNe~Ia, while $x_1$ and $c$ are obtained from \citet{pahtheondataset}, the absolute magnitude ($M_0$) distribution follows \citet{SH0ESMABS-19.253RIESS}.
+The nuisance parameters $\alpha$ and $\beta$ are taken from \citet{descollaboration2024dark}.
+Next-generation wide-field surveys, including $\it Euclid$, LSST, and CSST, will be essential for constraining CCSN rates and subtype fractions at high redshifts.}

 We assume a Milky Way extinction base on \citet{f99}, with $R_V=3.1$ and $E^{\text{MW}}_{(\text{B}-\text{V})}$ around $0.01$.
-Here the host galaxy extinction is neglected for simplicity, which tends to increase the CCSN contamination rate in the simulated dataset.
+Here the host galaxy extinction is neglected for simplicity.
 More details can be found in \citet{wang2024}.
 We present simulated SNe based on the CSST instrumental design and the CSST-UDF survey strategy in Figure~\ref{fig:Iasnlight curve} and Figure~\ref{fig:ccsnlight curve}, including SNe~Ia at four different redshifts and six different types of CCSNe.
-The machine learning classifier is trained to learn the variations in light curves of different SN types in order to distinguish them.